 Project Drawdown defines clean cookstoves as solar-powered or fuel-burning household stoves that reduce greenhouse gas emissions by increasing thermal efficiency, reducing specific emissions, or increasing ventilation.
 This solution replaces traditional cookstoves that burn wood and/or charcoal inefficiently and without ventilation.

-Currently, about a third of world’s population (2.7 billion people) depends on solid fuels including fuelwood and crop residue, for cooking.
-This is projected to increase by 8 percent by the year 2030.
+Currently, about one-third of world’s population (2.7 billion people) depends on solid fuels including fuelwood and crop residue, for cooking.
+This is projected to increase by 8 percent by 2030.
 These traditional cooking practices impact not only global carbon dioxide-equivalent emissions from fuel combustion, but also the health of rural populations of the developing world due to household air pollution.
 Traditional stoves can be improved in three different ways, as named above.
 The type of cookstove is determined by the International Organization for Standardization tier based on thermal efficiency and emissions.
 Tiers 0 and 1 constitute the basic, traditional, solid-fuel-based stoves.
-Tiers 2-4 are considered improved clean cookstoves.
+Tiers 2–4 are considered improved clean cookstoves.

 This analysis evaluates the growth of improved clean cookstoves as a replacement for traditional cookstoves around the world.

 The total addressable market is defined as the total terawatt-hour therms final energy used for cooking in all regions except OECD90 and Eastern Europe (that is, Middle East & Africa, Asian sans Japan, and Latin America).
 From the literature review, assumptions were derived for population growth, average population per household, average household useful energy use for cooking per capita, a weighted average energy efficiency factor for stove and fuel type mix, and the percentage of the population using solid fuels.
 These values, along with global data from the International Energy Agency (IEA, 2006 and 2012), were used to develop a composite global market for the period 2014–2050.